 EXECUTIVE VICE PRESIDENT OF DEVELOPMENT

-Working as the Foundation’s Development officer, Heather assists Yellowstone friends with both immediate and major gifts.
-Heather networks with the larger community to match individuals, businesses, foundations and corporations with suitable Ranch projects.
+Kristi was drawn to Yellowstone for our work in assisting special needs and underprivileged children, and as Executive Vice President, she assists Yellowstone friends with both annual and major gifts in addition to networking with the larger community to match individuals, businesses, foundations, and corporations with suitable Ranch projects.

 VICE PRESIDENT OF DEVELOPMENT